agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-Run `make test` and things should be all set.
+Run `make test` to ensure our current tests pass.

 ## Testing the websocket